Star Wars: Galaxy’s Edge Guide

 Mobile Order

-Guests looking to dine at some of the Star Wars: Galaxy’s Edge restaurants will be able to do so via Mobile Order.
-Docking Bay 7 Food & Cargo, Ronto Roasters and the Milk Stand will offer mobile ordering via the Disneyland or Walt Disney World app.
+Dining opportunities at Star Wars: Galaxy’s Edge restaurants will be able via Mobile Order.
+Docking Bay 7 Food & Cargo, Ronto Roasters and the Milk Stand offer mobile ordering via the Disneyland or Walt Disney World app.

 There are two locations where mobile order will not be available – Oga’s Cantina and Kat Saka’s Kettle popcorn stand.